alibozkurtkyrd/TodoApp/README.md

 + Due to security reason, passwords were stored in database via hash function.

-+ When listing products, they are sorted first by the "Completed" column, then by the "Deadline" column.
++ When listing products, they are sorted first by the "IsCompleted" column, then by the "Deadline" column.

 + Data Transfer Object (DTO) was used to prevent unnecessary lines such as password and id in the database to be directly printed on the screen.